All Episodes

 Bernie's supporters don't have any money.

-It's a video of Joy Ann Reed on PMS NBC, who was horrified by Sanders' supporters throwing dollar bills at Hillary as if she's in a strip club.
+It's a video of Joy Ann Reed on PMS NBC, who was horrified by Sanders supporters throwing dollar bills at Hillary as if she's in a strip club.

-She said Bernie Sanders supporters throwing dollar bills at the motorcade of Hillary Clinton as she was going to the George Clooney fundraiser.
+She said, Bernie Sanders supporters throwing dollar bills at the motorcade of Hillary Clinton as she was going to the George Clooney fundraiser.

 It is funny.

-But just the idea of that.
+She said, but just the idea of that.

-People went on Twitter afterwards.
+And people went on Twitter afterwards.

-You can see the video there, people throwing dollar bills as if in a strip club.
+People throwing dollar bills as if in a strip club.

-And then she said that visual there throwing dollar bills at a woman as she's going by in her motorcade, has the Democrat race gone over the edge treating Hillary like she's a pole dancer.
+And then she said that visual there throwing dollar bills at a woman as she's going by in her motorcade has the Democrat race gone over the edge treating Hillary like she's a pole dancer.

-Trust me, Democrats, nobody's gonna think that.
+Trust me, Democrats, nobody's going to think that.

 They might come up with other connotations about throwing dollar bills at a woman at strip club, but not pole dancing.